 Physical therapy (to stretch and strengthen the injured muscles, ligaments, and tendons)

-While dislocations are rare in younger children, they do occur more frequently among adolescents.
-It is important that the child adhere to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent reinjury.
+While dislocations are rare in younger children, they do happen more often among adolescents.
+It is important that the child stick to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent reinjury.

 Your Family's Health